Choose a college

 This course will discuss geographic concepts, places and regions, physical and human systems and the environment.

-Integrated Natural Sciences
+Integrated Natural Science

 and draw numerous connections among events in the natural world.
 Topics include the universe, the Earth, ecosystems and

 Introduction to Probability and Statistics